 From Richard Hibbs, Who's Who in and from Newfoundland 1930, 2nd ed.
 (St. John's, NL: R. Hibbs, 1930) 307.

-By the end of the War, the proportion of organized workers in Newfoundland was higher than in Canada.
-In 1946, when a National Convention was elected to decide Newfoundland's constitutional future, many union leaders ran, and of the 45 members elected, six had union affiliations.
-In 1949, Newfoundland became Canada's tenth province and Joseph Smallwood became its Premier.
+By the end of the War, the proportion of organized workers in Newfoundland and Labrador was higher than in Canada.
+In 1946, when a National Convention was elected to decide Newfoundland and Labrador's constitutional future, many union leaders ran, and of the 45 members elected, six had union affiliations.
+In 1949, Newfoundland and Labrador became Canada's tenth province and Joseph Smallwood became its Premier.
 His government quickly passed a series of laws that gave the new province some of the most progressive labour legislation in the country.